libp2p/blog/src/_blog/libp2p-and-Ethereum.md

 At this time, Protocol Labs is supporting the Ethereum community in ensuring the libp2p is running smoothly and reliably.
 Some of the future roadmap items for libp2p and Ethereum have been hinted at in the specification (like exploring the usage of QUIC).
 When the time comes for that, the collaboration will pick up steam once more!

+Additionally, in the future we hope to take on work to [integrate libp2p into devp2p itself](https://github.com/ethereum/devp2p/issues/45).
+This would enable libp2p's use in [Ethereum execution clients](https://ethereum.org/en/developers/docs/nodes-and-clients/#execution-clients) in addition to the libp2p's use in [Ethereum consensus clients](https://ethereum.org/en/developers/docs/nodes-and-clients/#consensus-clients) today.
+We also hope there's opportunity to collaborate on enabling [access to Ethereum data from the browser](https://github.com/ethereum/devp2p/issues/166) by using libp2p transport protocols like [WebTransport](https://github.com/libp2p/specs/tree/master/webtransport) and [WebRTC](https://github.com/libp2p/specs/tree/master/webrtc).

 In conclusion, the libp2p and Ethereum integration has been a massive effort.
 It could not have been possible without the grit and perseverence of many organizations and invididuals.